gaphor/gaphor.github.io/hu/_includes/content.md

 built-in `pip` tool as long as you have all of the required dependencies installed.  {% endcapture %}

-{% capture blog %} Do you want to know what's going on with Gaphor?
+{% capture blog-content %} Do you want to know what's going on with Gaphor?
 Read our blog!

 [Contact the team]({% link discuss.md %})  if you want to share content related to Gaphor.  {% endcapture %}